 Capital Gains tax allowances run each tax year from the 6th of April to the following 5th of April.

-The Capital Gains Tax annual exemption 2017/18 for 'chargeable assets' remains unchanged from the previous year.
+In fact, the Capital Gains Tax annual exemption 2018/19 for 'chargeable assets' increased from £11,300 from the previous tax year.
 As a rule, you can reduce the payable Capital Gains tax bill by claiming reliefs and deducting losses.

 If you report a loss, the amount gets deducted from the gains you made in the same tax year.
 But, if the total taxable gain is still above the tax-free allowance, you can deduct unused losses from previous tax years.